 LLADD currently relies upon its buffer manager for page-oriented storage.
 Although we did not have space to discuss it in this paper, we have a blob implementation that stores large data outside of the page file.
 This concept could be extended to arbitrary primitives, such as transactional updates to file system directory trees, or integration of networking or other operations directly into LLADD transactions.
-Doing this would allow LLADD to act as a sort of "glue code" among various systems, ensuring data integrity and adding database-style functionality, such as continuous backup to systems that currently do not provide such mechanisms.
-We believe that there is quite a bit of room for the developement of new software systems in the space between the high-level, but sometimes inappropriate interfaces exported by existing transactiona storage systems, and the unsafe, low-level primitives provided supported by current file systems.
+Doing this would allow LLADD to act as a sort of "glue code" among various systems, ensuring data integrity and adding database-style functionality, such as continuous backup, to systems that currently do not provide such mechanisms.
+We believe that there is guite a bit of room for the development of new software systems in the space between the high-level but sometimes inappropriate interfaces exported by existing transactional storage systems, and the unsafe, low-level primitives provided by current file systems.

 Currently, although we have implemented a twophase commit algorithm, LLADD really is not very network aware.
-If we provided a clean abstraction that allowed LLADD extensions and operations to cross network boundaries, then we could provide a wider range of network consistency algorithms, and cleanly support the implementation of operations that perform well in networked and in local environments.
+If we provided a clean abstraction that allowed LLADD extensions and operations to cross network boundaries, then we could provide a wider range of network consistency algorithms and cleanly support the implementation of operations that perform well in networked and in local environments.

 Although LLADD is re-entrant, its latching mechanisms only provide physical consistency.
-Traditionally, lock managers, which provide higher levels of consistency, have been tightly coupled with transactional page implementations.
+Traditionally lock managers, which provide higher levels of consistency, have been tightly coupled with transactional page implementations.
 Generally, the semantics of undo and redo operations provided by the transactional page layer and its associated data structures determine the level of concurrency that is possible.
 Since prior systems provide a monolithic set of primitives to their users, these systems typically had complex interactions among the lock manager, on-disk formats and the transactional page layer.
-Finally, at recovery time it is often desirable to reacquire locks on behalf of a transaction.
-Without extensible logging and without modifying the recovery code, it is impossible to ensure that such locks are correctly restored.
-By providing extensible logging, data-structures, and undo/redo semantics, LLADD removes these reasons for coupling the lock manager and the rest of the storage mechanisms.
-The flexibility offered by splitting the lock manager and the ARIES algorithm into independent sub-systems, and allowing users to independently extend either module seems to outweigh the extra complexity that will be added to LLADD's interface.
-In particular, most difficulties related to locking seem to be data-structure dependent, suggesting that, like page layout or the semantics of various types of log entires, they are largely orthogonal to the atomicity and durability algorithms implemented by LLADD.
+Due to the clean interfaces that LLADD provides between on-disk formats and its transactional page layer, and because of its extensible log entries, the implementation of general purpose, modular lock managers on top of LLADD seems to be straightforward.
+We plan to investigate this in the future, as it would provide significant opportunities for code reuse, and for the implementation of extremely flexible transactional systems.